 Major Requirements

 When doing measurements for IC engineering and design validation, engineers are challenged by the need for system configuration changes of test instrumentation such as DC and RF power sources and meters, oscilloscopes, and/or VNAs.
-Compounding the issue is measurement over temperature, high-impedance, frequency ranges and driving the IC with high pin-count probe cards.
+Compounding the issue is measurement over temperature, high-impedance, frequency ranges and driving the IC with high pin-count probe card.
 Cable interface to ATE is very common too.

 MPI Solutions